Highest Level of Care Available for Neonates and Infants

 We are essentially a mobile ICU.
 Valley Children's Medical Transport Teams perform over 1,200 transports annually, two-thirds neonatal and one-third medical.

 Extracorporeal Membrane Oxygenation (ECMO)

-ECMO is life-support intervention for infants and children with potentially reversible life-threatening conditions and less than a 20 percent chance of survival; generally, ECMO improves survival to about 50 percent.
-Valley Children’s ECMO survival rate is 71 percent since expanding services.
+ECMO is life-support intervention for infants and children with potentially reversible life-threatening conditions and less than a 20% chance of survival; generally, ECMO improves survival to about 50%.
+Valley Children’s ECMO survival rate is 71% since expanding services.

 High Risk Infant Follow-Up Clinic

 Our pediatric specialists provide expert follow-up care when young patients have been discharged from the NICU.
 Our goal is your goal – improved outcomes for long-term success.

 Valley Children’s High Risk Infant Follow-up (HRIF) clinic is designed to watch for signs of delay and provide referrals and advice to help your baby’s development.
 The clinic also provides you with instruction and education.
 A referral to Valley Children’s Hospital’s HRIF Clinic will be made by your baby’s doctor when your baby is discharged from the NICU.
 Your baby will see a nurse specialist, occupational therapist or speech therapist, a social worker and a nurse practitioner.
 They will assess your baby’s language and physical development, along with sensory and social skills.
 You will be taught how to assist with your baby’s growth and development.
 They will also help you with any referrals and follow-up appointments that may be needed.

 Family Support for NICU Patients

 At Valley Children’s, we provide patient-centered care, knowing that family and caregiver support of medically fragile infants is crucial.
 Learn more about our family resources.